Manila Zoo: History

-As of January 19, 2022, the Zoo is temporarily used as a COVID-19 vaccination site for minors and senior citizens.
+On January 19, 2022, the Zoo became a temporary COVID-19 vaccination site for minors and senior citizens.

+On November 21, 2022, the Zoo fully reopened to the public.

 Animals

-The Manila Zoological and Botanical Garden is home to more than 550 specimens of exotic wildlife, representing at least 13 species of mammals, 38 species of birds, and 21 species of reptiles.
+The Manila Zoo is home to more than 549 specimens of exotic wildlife, representing at least 12 species of mammals, 38 species of birds, and 21 species of reptiles.

-Principal animals include an Asian elephant named Ma'ali (Vishwama'ali), and a White Siberian Tiger named Kois.
-The zoo formerly housed a hippopotamus named Queen Bertha, but it has since died in 2017 as the oldest captive hippopotamus in the world at age 65.
+Principal animals include a White Siberian Tiger named Kois, an anagram of former Manila Mayor Isko Moreno's nickname.
+The zoo formerly housed a hippopotamus named Queen Bertha, which died in 2017 as the oldest captive hippopotamus in the world at age 65.
+It also formerly housed a lone Asian female elephant named Ma'ali (Vishwama'ali), which died in November 2023.
+Due to her living in isolation for several decades, she had been the subject of various campaigns to have her relocated to a sanctuary overseas, but remained a major attraction at the zoo.
+Her taxidermized remains are currently on display at the zoo's entrance since December 2024.

 The zoo's animal collection is divided into four categories: mammals, birds, reptiles, and aquatic life.

 Many of the animals of the zoo were born in captivity, with three month-old juveniles recently born in April 2015.

 Plants

 The Manila Zoo's Botanical Garden nurtures more than 10,000 plants in its botanical garden.